testshallpass/react-native-dropdownalert/README.md

 ```

 Either way `DropdownAlert` will render these instead of the pre-defined child components when alert is invoked.
 Check out the iOS and Android notifications in example project.

+## Caveats

+- Modals can overlap `DropdownAlert`` if it is not inside the modal's document tree.
+- It is important you place the `DropdownAlert` above the `StackNavigator`.

 > Inspired by: [RKDropdownAlert](https://github.com/cwRichardKim/RKDropdownAlert)